junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Thank us when this whole mess is over," Jo answers brightly, then talks to Dean.
 "Sam and your parents are back, you guys might want to catch up a bit.
 They're in the kitchen right now."

 "What?
 When!
-Why didn't you knock my door to tell me?"
+Why didn't you knock on my door to tell me?"
 Dean jumps to his feet.

-"A couple hours ago."
-Jo says innocently.
+"A couple of hours ago," Jo says innocently.
 "Mom said not to disturb you guys, let you guys rest or do whatever you need."

 "Is Ellen running the bunker now?"
 Cas asks, genuinely curious.